“The beautiful thing about learning is nobody can take it away from you.”

 Deaf people are not all the same — each deaf person has different experiences, opportunities, and barriers while navigating educational systems.
 Knowing this, our analyses also focused on how completion rates are different across intersectional factors, such as age, gender, and ethnicity.

-When looking at these factors, we found deaf Black, Latinx, and White people showed increased completion rates across all levels of education.
-Deaf Black and Latinx people showed the largest increases in high school completion, increasing from 72% in 2008 to 81% in 2018 and 57% in 2008 to 68% in 2018, respectively.
+When looking at these factors, we found deaf Black, Latine, and White people showed increased completion rates across all levels of education.
+Deaf Black and Latine people showed the largest increases in high school completion, increasing from 72% in 2008 to 81% in 2018 and 57% in 2008 to 68% in 2018, respectively.
 Black deaf women in particular are significantly narrowing the gap in high school completion between Black deaf women and Black hearing women.

 Closing the Gap

 We have so much more work to do.
-Gradual increases in high school and college completion are not sufficient to reach real equity for deaf people, especially for deaf women and deaf people of color.
+Gradual increases in high school and college completion are not sufficient to reach real access for deaf people, especially for deaf women and deaf people of color.
 To successfully close the gap, stronger systemic changes are needed to address inequities that prevent deaf students from benefiting from policies, initiatives, and programs designed to support educational attainment.

 Major changes are needed — perhaps a system overhaul.
 What we have been doing thus far is not enough.
 We all need to step up and do our part.
 We must ask ourselves, “What more can we do?
 What can we do differently?”